YunoHost-Apps/wireguard_ynh/doc/DISCLAIMER.md

 * Use YunoHost permissions panel to allow users to access the web UI.
 * Only one network interface, *wg0*, can be managed with this app at the moment.

+After installation, you need to `Apply Config` once in the UI before the VPN service can be started.

 ### Make your server share its Internet connection

 #### Enable port forwarding